oracle-livelabs/database/microtx-ords-data-consistency/transfer-funds/transfer-funds.md

     </copy>
     ```

    In rare situations, you may the error message shown below.
 This message indicates that the stack resources have not been successfully provisioned.
-In such cases, complete **Lab 6: Environment Clean Up** to delete the stack and clean up the resources.
+In such cases, complete **Lab 5: Environment Clean Up** to delete the stack and clean up the resources.
 Then perform the steps in Lab 2 to recreate the stack.

    ![minikube start error](./images/minikube-start-error.png)

+## Task 2: Deploy the Teller Application

-3. Build the Teller application, which is the transaction initiator service.
+Build and deploy the Teller application, which is the transaction initiator service.

+1. Run the following command to build the container image of the Teller application.

     ```text
     <copy>